ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/volume-secret-configmap.md

 </details>

-### hostPath Volume
+#### hostPath Volume

-* **Usage Warning:** This volume type is rarely used and requires careful consideration when implemented.
+**Usage Warning:** This volume type is rarely used and requires careful consideration when implemented.

-* While emptyDir creates volume folders within the Pod, hostPath creates volume folders on the worker node itself.
-* Three different types are supported:
+While emptyDir creates volume folders within the Pod, hostPath creates volume folders on the worker node itself.
+Three different types are supported:

-    * **Directory** → Used for folders that already exist on the worker node.
+* **Directory** → Used for folders that already exist on the worker node
-    * **DirectoryOrCreate** → Used for existing folders or to create the folder if it doesn't exist.
+* **DirectoryOrCreate** → Used for existing folders or to create the folder if it doesn't exist
 * **FileOrCreate** → Not a folder!
 Used for single files.
-If the file doesn't exist, it's created.
+If the file doesn't exist, it's created

 ![](../images/kubernetes_hostpath.png)